-Enable searching in several LDAP directories (SSL authentication) Selecting this checkbox enables searches for users in several LDAP directories and provides access to the search criteria grid.
+Enable searching in Selecting this checkbox enables searches for users in several LDAP directories and several LDAP provides access to the search criteria grid. directories (SSL authentication)

 List of search criteria

 Each criterion is defined by a certificate field, a regular expression and an LDAP directory.